Large Scale Prediction with Decision Trees: Random forests

-where $ C $ is a positive constant that depends only on $ B $. \end{theorem} To the best of our knowledge, \prettyref{thm:main_forest} is the first result in the literature that shows explicitly the impact on the prediction error from randomly choosing subsets of variables as candidates for splitting at the nodes, without any restrictive assumptions on the tree or data generating process.
-Even though it is not captured by \prettyref{thm:main_forest}, empirically, the random variable selection mechanism of forests has the effect of de-correlating and encouraging diversity among the constituent trees, which can greatly improve the performance.
+To the best of our knowledge, \prettyref{thm:oracle_forest} is one of the first results in the literature that shows explicitly the impact on the prediction risk from randomly choosing subsets of variables as candidates for splitting at the nodes, without any restrictive assumptions on the tree or data generating process.
+Even though it is not captured by \prettyref{thm:oracle_forest}, empirically, the random variable selection mechanism of forests has the effect of de-correlating and encouraging diversity among the constituent trees, which can greatly improve the performance.
 It also reduces the computational time of constructing each tree, since the optimal split points do not need to be calculated for every variable at each node.
-What \prettyref{thm:main_forest} does reveal, however, is that this mechanism cannot hurt the prediction error beyond a benign factor of $ p/q $.
-In fact, standard implementations of regression forests use a default value of $ q $ equal to $ \llbracket p/3 \rrbracket $.
-With this choice, we see by comparing \prettyref{thm:main_forest} and \prettyref{thm:main} that there is essentially no loss in performance (at most, a factor of $ p/q = 3 $) over individual trees, despite not optimizing over the full set of variables at the internal nodes or not using the full dataset $ \calD_n $ in the constituent trees.
-It is also interesting to note that we recover the bound \prettyref{eq:oracle} for individual trees when $ q = p $.
+What \prettyref{thm:oracle_forest} does reveal, however, is that this mechanism cannot hurt the prediction risk beyond a benign factor of $ p/m $.
+In fact, standard implementations of regression forests use a default value of $ m $ equal to $ \lfloor p/3 \rfloor $.
+With this choice, we see by comparing \prettyref{thm:oracle_forest} and \prettyref{cor:consistent} that there is essentially no loss in performance (at most a factor of $ p/m = 3 $) over individual trees, despite not optimizing over the full set of variables at the internal nodes.
+It is also interesting to note that we recover the bound \prettyref{eq:oracle} for individual regression trees when $m = p $.